-We talked with Carlin Carr, Boston Book Festival’s new Director of Operations and Outreach, about her experience working with the TATA Mumbai International Literature Festival in India for many years, what she looks forward to about working with BBF volunteers, and what’s been inspiring to her about her own volunteer experiences.
+We talked with Carlin Carr, Boston Book Festival’s new Director of Operations and Outreach, about her experience volunteering with the Mumbai International Literature Festival in India, what she looks forward to about working with BBF volunteers, and what’s been inspiring to her about her own volunteer experiences.

 How did you first get involved with the Boston Book Festival?

 When I moved back from India in 2018, one of the first things I did was to reach out to BBF.
 I had worked on the festival in Mumbai and loved it and wanted to be involved with something similar here.
 I ended up spending six months launching the Roxbury edition that year, which has now become an integral part of the festival weekend.
 It was an amazing experience working with the Roxbury community to get it started, and I’m so happy to see how it’s grown.
 I’m just thrilled to be back working in both Roxbury and Copley.